haroldallen/Foxlmind/README.md

 ## Notes & to-dos.
 In one app.
 It's easy to remember anything with Foxlmind - whether it's in need of an in-depth explanation or simple steps.

+## Themes?
+No problem.
+With dark, light and easy-to-make custom themes with our Themes Designer, Foxlmind can look any way you want it to.